 All of these impacts give rise to a mind and sense of identity in our traumatized patients that we encounter as psychotherapists.
 The second day of this workshop will focus on how to integrate neurofeedback and psychotherapy.
 We will explore the powerful fields that trauma creates in our patients and in us, where these seem to show up in the EEG and how we can measure change in these fields as treatment and neurofeedback progress.
 We will discuss the pragmatic issues in the integration of brain and mind approaches such as touch, time and office set-up, as well as the importance of psycho-education in this approach to treatment.

-We’ll discuss some “tried and true” protocols and some new ones that are emerging in response to the neuroscience.
-And we will explore the changes and the setbacks we can expect to see in the course of recovery from the devastating aftermath of developmental trauma.
-We will talk about all of this using case examples that the seminar leader and participants bring.
+We’ explore some “tried and true” protocols and some new ones that are emerging in response to the neuroscience.
+And we explore the changes and the setbacks we can expect to see in the course of recovery from the devastating aftermath of developmental trauma.
+We discuss all of this using case examples.

 𝗜𝗻𝘁𝗲𝗻𝗱𝗲𝗱 𝗔𝘂𝗱𝗶𝗲𝗻𝗰𝗲: Designed for trauma therapists, including psychologists, psychotherapists, counselors, social workers, occupational therapists, nurses, and psychiatrists, this course is accessible at at an intermediate level.
 Specific focus on the implications of research in neuroscience on therapeutic clinical practice makes this material appropriate for graduate and post-graduate students in psychology and neuroscience.